Gear Guides

 Scoring Clubs

-Scoring clubs, typically ranging from the lob wedge to the 8 iron, are used for shorter to medium distance approach shots and aim to achieve maximum accuracy close to the hole.
-They require different length swings to control three main elements: launch, ball speed, and spin rate.
-However, with traditional variable-length clubs, these elements are more challenging to control due to the constant changes in setup and swing when switching between clubs.
+Scoring clubs, typically ranging from the lob wedge to the 8-iron, are used for shorter to medium-distance approach shots and aim to achieve maximum accuracy close to the hole.
+These clubs require different swing lengths to control three main elements: launch, ball speed, and spin rate.
+However, with traditional variable-length clubs, these elements are harder to control due to constant changes in setup and swing when switching between clubs.

-Additionally, the changing head weights in traditional variable-length scoring clubs, with the lob wedge head sometimes exceeding 300 grams creates a higher smash factor leading to faster ball speeds.
-This necessitates a slower swing to compensate, which in turn can reduce friction with the ball and compromise spin and control around the green.
+Additionally, the changing head weights in traditional variable-length scoring clubs—where the lob wedge head sometimes exceeds 300 grams—create a higher smash factor, leading to faster ball speeds.
+This reduces friction and sacrifices spin/control.

-A combo length set like The Origin Series from Avoda Golf is split into same-length scoring clubs and variable-length stock distance clubs.
-The scoring clubs, from lob wedge to 8 iron, are all played at a standard length of 36 inches, roughly equivalent to a 9 iron.
-This small increase in shaft length on your wedges is easily adjustable within a couple of swings.
+A combo-length set, like the Origin Series from Avoda Golf, is split into same-length scoring clubs and variable-length long approach clubs.
+The scoring clubs, from lob wedge to 8-iron, are all played at a standard length of 36 inches—roughly equivalent to a 9-iron.
+This small increase in shaft length for wedges is easy to adjust to within a couple of swings.

-With all scoring clubs at the same length, you need only one setup and one swing.
-This greatly enhances your ability to consistently control launch angle, ball speed, and spin rate.
+With all scoring clubs at the same length, players need only one setup and swing.
+This significantly enhances the ability to consistently control launch angle, ball speed, and spin rate.

-As the scoring clubs are uniform in length, the head weights are also standardized, lowering the weight on the wedges by as much as 25 grams compared to a traditional variable-length set.
-A lighter wedge head results in MORE SPIN.
-If you have clubs with the same loft and you swing them at the same speed but one has a significantly lighter head, the lighter head will produce lower ball speeds.
-To match the carry distance of the heavier club, you will need to swing the lighter head faster, generating more friction and, consequently, MORE SPIN.
-This is a substantial advantage for tricky shots within 50 yards, as with same-length wedges, you can strike the ball firmly without fear of it jumping off the face, giving you significantly more control and confidence for critical shots around the green.
+Moreover, uniform scoring club lengths result in standardized head weights, reducing the weight of the lob wedge by as much as 25–30 grams compared to traditional variable-length wedges.
+A lighter wedge head produces more spin.
+If two clubs have the same loft but one has a significantly lighter head, the lighter head will produce a lower smash factor, which increases friction and spin.
+Hitting both clubs the same distance, the lighter head produces higher spin—a substantial advantage for tricky shots within 50 yards.
+Players can strike the ball firmly without fear of it jumping off the face, giving greater control and confidence for critical shots around the green.

 Other Advantages